 The following are some of the regulations that your pharmacy app should adhere to.

-- The home page of the website or app must include the accreditation number and owner, the physical location of the pharmacy including address and city/town, contact number to contact the pharmacy, designated manager and hours that a licensed pharmacist is available for consultation.
+- The home page of the website or app must include the accreditation number and owner, the physical location of the pharmacy including address and city/town, the contact number to contact the pharmacy, the designated manager, and the hours that a licensed pharmacist is available for consultation.

 - The app or website should collect and share the personal information of users only if they permit.

-- Any information which isn’t important or does not serve the purpose should not be saved and shared.
+- Any information that isn’t important or does not serve the purpose should not be saved and shared.

 - You should gain the ability to detect the data breach.